juju/docs/src/en/config-vagrant.md

 Use the password "vagrant"

-## Reporting issues with the Vagrant Image
+## Reporting issues with the Vagrant image

 If you encounter any bugs with the Vagrant images, please [file a bug](https://bugs.launchpad.net/juju-vagrant-images) report.